Maoelan/mlflow-credit-scoring/README.md

 ## Important Notes

-- ✅ Make sure the Google Drive folder is shared with your service account or user as an Editor
+- ✅ Make sure the Google Drive folder is shared with your service account or user as an Editor.
-- 🔑 Use the correct Google Drive API credentials and enable the API in your Google Cloud Console
+- 🔑 Use the correct Google Drive API credentials and enable the API in your Google Cloud Console.
-- 📁 Double-check your GDRIVE_FOLDER_ID and ensure it’s valid
+- 📁 Double-check your GDRIVE_FOLDER_ID and ensure it’s valid.
-- 🚀 Ensure the MLflow model server is running locally before sending prediction requests
+- 🚀 Ensure the MLflow model server is running locally before sending prediction requests.
+- 🐳 For Docker, make sure the version of dependencies running on Docker matches those in the conda.yaml and requirements.txt model artifacts to avoid conflicts.